thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 myFunction();
 ```

-This is an example of what _not_ to do.
-There are a few reasons why it's important to know this.
+This is an example of what _not_ to do and there are a few reasons why it's important to know this.
 First, it's essential to understand why building a language in 10 days is a bad idea.
 More importantly, you can't make any assumptions that a JavaScript variable is global or will throw an `Unreferenced error` without first checking if its declared somewhere inside a function.
 Remember, all declared variables start out as `undefined` even if its hoisted from way down in the function body.
 For these reasons, we recommend declaring all variables at the top of a function, with the exception of variables used in `for` statements.

 ```javascript
 var array = [1, 2, 3, 4];